billyc/heart-2019/charlton - heart.md

 Several specific web technologies developed and made widely available in recent years enable us to perform this research: HTML 5, CSS 3, WebGL, ECMA Script 6, and Web Workers.
 This paper will not attempt to fully describe these technologies, as our focus is on using them for the task of data visualization, but the brief descriptions below may be helpful:

-- **HTML 5** improves and, critically, standardizes the "document model" of what constitutes a web page and how it is specified.
+- **HTML 5** improves and standardizes the "document model" of what constitutes a web page and how it is specified.
 - **CSS 3** is a styling language that enables fine-grained styling of individual elements on a page.
 CSS 3 defines in a consistent, standard way the details of things such as color, size, layout, and animation of page elements.
 - **WebGL** provides browser support for the 3D-accelerated graphics capabilities of modern machines.

 - **ECMAScript 6** is an updated version of the Javascript scripting language that has been part of the web platform since the early 1990's.
 More recent versions of Javascript eliminate the more problematic aspects of Javascript and make it easier for developers to create bug-free, efficient code.
 - **Web Workers** are a recent addition to the web platform that allow background thread processing for long-running tasks.
 Before Web Workers, there was no way to run truly multi-threaded code inside a browser.